Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 Both can be valid.
 They simply show different things.

-The useful question is not only whether the provider has been trusted before, but what kind of work that trust allowed to remain active afterwards.
+The useful question is not only whether the provider has been trusted before, but what kind of work that trust allowed them to do.

 Did they deliver content?